Yassir-hk/Data-structures/README.md

 This repository contains my implementation of classic and common data structures using C++.

-List of implemented data structures in this repository :
+##List of implemented data structures in this repository
 - Singly linked list
 - Doubly linked list
 - Circular doubly linked list
-- Array implementation of stack
-- Linked list implementation of stack
-- Array implementation of queue
+- Stack
-- Dynamic array
+- Queue
 - Binary tree